nodejs/node-v0.x-archive/doc/api/timers.markdown

 the callback will fire, nor of the ordering things will fire in.
 The callback will be called as close as possible to the time specified.

+Note also that the current implementation limits the maximum value of `delay` to 2^31-1 milliseconds, or roughly 24.9 days.
+Attempting to schedule a callback further into the future will result in undefined behavior.

 ## clearTimeout(timeoutId)

 Prevents a timeout from triggering.